PagerDuty/public-support-scripts/user_deprovision/README.md

 ## Notes and Caveats

 You might see a 400 error when removing a user from the team, but this error itself is sometimes erroneous.
-If you the log output shows that the user wasn't successfully removed from the team, but was successfully deleted, you can trust the latter information and ignore the former.
+If the log output shows that the user wasn't successfully removed from the team, but was successfully deleted, you can trust the latter information and ignore the former.

 ## Author